Revealing the neural computations that distinguish imagination from reality

 • tRNS

-Additionally, I will employ advanced computational methods:
+Additionally, I will employ advanced computational methods such as:

 • Multivariate decoding